 How to become a school principal

-From training teachers to having heart-to-heart talks with students, principals are the people who keep schools running smoothly on a daily basis.
+Interested in becoming a school principal?
+From training teachers to having heart-to-heart talks with students, principals are the people of leadership who keep schools running smoothly on a daily basis.
 Being the principal of a school is not a 9-to-3 job with summers off, however.
 These professionals work long hours, weekends and during the summer.
-They may also be expected to keep pace with the changing nature of education in our country through taking continuing education courses, attending conventions and more.
+They may be expected to keep pace with the changing nature of education in our country through taking continuing education courses, attending conventions and more.

-Some school districts are facing budgetary troubles, but even with this fact the Bureau of Labor Statistics (BLS) predicts that there will be job growth for school principals, though it's not as fast as the average for all occupations.
-Elementary, middle and high school principals are expected to see about 6 percent growth nationally through 2022, which is not much more than half the 11 percent average for all jobs.
+Some school districts are facing budgetary troubles, but even with this fact the Bureau of Labor Statistics (BLS) predicts that there will be job growth for school principals, around the same rate as the average for all national occupations.
+Elementary, middle and high school principals are expected to see about 8 percent growth nationally through 2026.

 What are some of the responsibilities of a school principal?

 Principals might have varying job responsibilities depending on whether they work in an elementary, middle or high school, but some tasks are part of the job regardless of the education level.
-These might include:
+These educational leadership tasks might include:

-- Meet with parents to discuss the behavioral problems of particular students
+- Meet with students' parents to discuss the behavioral problems of particular students

 - Help with establishing personal development opportunities for teachers in the school